kzdev-net/kzdev.perfutils/README.md

 At this time, I am not accepting external pull requests.
 However, any feedback or suggestions are welcome and can be provided through the following channels:

-- **Feature Requests:** Please use GitHub Discussions to discuss new new features or enhancements before opening a feature request.
+- **Feature Requests:** Please use GitHub Discussions to discuss new features or enhancements before opening a feature request.
 This will help ensure that your request is in line with the project's goals and vision.
 - **Bug Reports:** If you encounter any issues, feel free to open an issue so it can be addressed promptly.

 I appreciate your understanding and look forward to collaborating with you through discussions and issue tracking.